2009 Chicago Bears season: Week 7

 Hoping to rebound from their Sunday night road loss to the Falcons, the Bears flew to Paul Brown Stadium for a Week 7 interconference duel with the Cincinnati Bengals.
 Chicago would trail early in the first quarter as Bengals quarterback Carson Palmer found wide receiver Chris Henry on a 9-yard touchdown pass and wide receiver Chad Ochocinco on an 8-yard touchdown pass.
 Things continued to get worse for the Bears as Palmer completed a 3-yard touchdown pass to tight end J.P.
 Foschi and an 8-yard touchdown pass to wide receiver Laveranues Coles, followed by a 29-yard field goal from kicker Shayne Graham.
 Chicago would close out the half as kicker Robbie Gould booted a 22-yard field goal.

 Afterwards, Cincinnati would pull away with Palmer finding Ochocinco again on a 13-yard touchdown pass in the third quarter and former Bears running back Cedric Benson getting a 1-yard touchdown run in the fourth quarter.
 Chicago would end the game with quarterback Jay Cutler's 5-yard touchdown pass to wide receiver Devin Hester.

 With the loss, the Bears fell to 3–3.
+As of 2025, this marks the last time the Bears lost to the Bengals.